 - 5.11.1 The school will enable providers to access to all pupils in years 8 to 13 to inform them about the varied career options open to them and courses and qualifications they offer and what each option entails.
 This will allow: - pupils to consider how the opportunity to study or train in different ways, and in different environments, might suit their skills, interests, and aptitudes - every pupil to build up a full picture of the options available to them at important transition points by hearing directly from providers about alternatives to academic and school-based routes - better-informed choices and help to reduce the risk of dropping out of courses - 5.11.2 There are opportunities for providers of approved technical education qualifications and apprenticeships to visit the school to speak to all pupils in years 8 to 13.
-This will include visits from a range of providers: - Further Education Colleges

-- Studio Schools

-- University Technical Colleges

-- Apprenticeships and technical options

-- 5.11.3 The school will make provider visits available to all pupils in the relevant year group.
+This will include visits from a range of providers: - Further Education Colleges - Studio Schools - University Technical Colleges - Apprenticeships and technical options - 5.11.1 The school will make provider visits available to all pupils in the relevant year group.
 The school should not do anything which might limit the ability of pupils to attend.
 Unacceptable behaviour would include restricting invitations to selected groups of pupils or holding events outside of normal school hours.

-- 5.11.4 The school will also provide a range of opportunities for providers offering academic options, including sixth form and tertiary colleges and higher education institutions, to visit the school to talk to pupils.
-This will help all pupils to develop a comprehensive picture of the education and training options available beyond the school.

-5.11.5 Provider access will include:

-- any procedural requirements in relation to requests for access e.g., the main point of contact at the school to whom requests should be directed - grounds for granting and refusing requests for access e.g., details of timetabled careers lessons, assemblies, or careers events which providers may attend; and should include the safeguarding policy - details of premises or facilities to be provided to a person who is given access e.g., rooms and resources to be made available in support of a provider visit - 5.11.6 By carefully considering the frequency and scale of opportunities to offer to providers, the school can minimise the burden of dealing with unsolicited requests.
-For example, the school may decide to arrange an annual assembly for a whole year group and invite multiple providers, or work with a group of providers to deliver one presentation covering multiple further education or apprenticeship opportunities in the local area. - 5.11.7 Persons acting on behalf of a provider may represent the provider, or accompany the provider, if they are particularly well placed to engage and inform pupils about the options available.
+- 5.11.2 The school will also provide a range of opportunities for providers offering academic options, including sixth form and tertiary colleges and higher education institutions, to visit the school to talk to pupils.
+This will help all pupils to develop a comprehensive picture of the education and training options available beyond the school. - 5.11.3 Provider access will include: - any procedural requirements in relation to requests for access e.g., the main point of contact at the school to whom requests should be directed - grounds for granting and refusing requests for access e.g., details of timetabled careers lessons, assemblies, or careers events which providers may attend; and should include the safeguarding policy - details of premises or facilities to be provided to a person who is given access e.g., rooms and resources to be made available in support of a provider visit - 5.11.4 By carefully considering the frequency and scale of opportunities to offer to providers, the school can minimise the burden of dealing with unsolicited requests.
+For example, the school may decide to arrange an annual assembly for a whole year group and invite multiple providers, or work with a group of providers to deliver one presentation covering multiple further education or apprenticeship opportunities in the local area. - 5.11.5 Persons acting on behalf of a provider may represent the provider, or accompany the provider, if they are particularly well placed to engage and inform pupils about the options available.
 For example, a University Technical College or an apprenticeship provider may ask to bring a key employer with them on a provider visit.
-The school will consider such requests and consent cannot be withheld unreasonably. - 5.11.8 The school may wish to consult the Amazing Apprenticeships resource as well as the register of apprenticeship training providers to inform decisions about whom to invite in.
-The school may wish to enlist locally available support, for example the Apprenticeship Support and Knowledge for Schools (ASK) programme which delivers free traineeship and apprenticeship information and activities to young people in years 10 to13, or the Jobcentre Plus Support for Schools programme, which also provides this service for years 8 to 13.
+The school will consider such requests and consent cannot be withheld unreasonably. - 5.11.6 The school may wish to consult the Amazing Apprenticeships resource as well as the register of apprenticeship training providers to inform decisions about whom to invite in.
+The school may wish to enlist locally available support, for example the Jobcentre Plus Support for Schools programme, which also provides this service for years 8 to 13.
+Local FE providers can also support with Apprenticeship activities